Zuber-group/CryoVesNet/README.md

 > **Warning:**
-We were using Linux build based ARM64 processors and to avoid using third party build and any confilct we used tensorflow<2.10 and numpy<1.24 to avoid any conflict.
-We are working on the new version of the project which will be compatible with all the latest version of the libraries.
+We were using Linux build-based ARM64 processors and to avoid using third-party build and any conflict we used tensorflow<2.10 and numpy<1.24 to avoid any conflict.
+We are working on the new version of the project which will be compatible with all the latest versions of the libraries.

 ## Using the pre-trained model to segment cytoplasmic vesicles
-To create the cytomask, you need to place cell_outline.mod file in the same directory as the tomogram.
+To create the cytomask, you need to place the cell_outline.mod file in the same directory as the tomogram.
-You use the same script to build your pipeline, in case you are interested in all vesicles in tomogrmas you can set  in all vesicles within_segmentation_region = False.
+You use the same script to build your pipeline, in case you are interested in all vesicles in tomograms you can set  in all vesicles within_segmentation_region = False.
-We used object oreindted approach to build the pipeline.
+We used object object-orientated approach to build the pipeline.
 You can use the following [script](notebooks/single_dataset.py) to build your pipeline and run different steps of the pipeline.
-The steeps briefly explained as follows:
+The steps are briefly explained as follows:

 1. Set the directory of the tomogram
 <pre>